Carni

-The Carni (Greek: Καρνίοι) were a tribe of the Eastern Alps in classical antiquity of Celtic language and culture, settling in the mountains separating Noricum and Venetia (roughly corresponding to the more modern Slovenia and Carinthia).
+The Carni (Greek: Καρνίοι) were a tribe of the Eastern Alps in classical antiquity of Celtic language and culture, settling in the mountains separating Noricum and Venetia.
+They probably gave their name to Carso, Carnia, Carinthia, and Carniola.

 History

 They are usually considered a Gaulish tribe, although some associate them with the Venetic peoples, a group closely related to but probably distinct from the Celts.

 Their area of settlement isn't known with precision.
 Strabo confines them to the mountains, while Ptolemy assigns them two cities near the Adriatic coast.